 Had we known how much snow we’d be driving into, we might have turned around, or worried parents might have made a quick decision to cancel their child’s trip.
 Which leads me to the next life lesson…

-Lesson 3: Know you can be stronger, more powerful, and more influential than you might think.
+Lesson 3: You are stronger and more influential than you think!
 One of our morning quotes was by Margaret Mead: “Never doubt that a small group of thoughtful, committed people can change the world.
 Indeed, it is the only thing that ever has.”
 Last year, at my old school, I had planned to take my students to Yosemite in Spring 2012.
 Well, even though I was no longer at that school, the plan I had shared with the kids– to take them on this adventure– weighed on me.
-And when we started planning the trip, the promise I made the families–to keep their children safe– weighed on me.
-But I knew we would be strong together (see lesson 2).
+And when we started planning the trip, the promise I made the families– to keep their children safe– also weighed on me.
+But I knew we would be strong together and I knew to trust in organizations like NatureBridge.
 And when we stood in a circle on the last night of our trip, and one of our chaperones noted how much love, humanity, and respect all of us had given each other, I knew our little group had the power to change the world… one helping hand, a kind gesture, and positive outlook at a time.
 An example of their collective power had been realized on the day of the “challenge” hike.
 I had doubted for a while that our adventurers would make it up to their destination: OMG viewpoint, which was along a treacherous, slippery path on Upper Yosemite Falls trail.
 But they proved me wrong.
 While both groups were determined to make it, every member had to do his or her part to be safe on the strenuous hike up.
 Through teamwork and encouragement, every hiker and chaperone was successful in reaching the viewpoint that day.

 Lesson 4: Live in the present moment.
 Yet another quote we heard before our last full trail day was from Buddha: “Do not dwell on the past; do not dream of the future.
 Concentrate the mind on the present moment.”
 We all know how important this is.
 So why do we so easily get pulled into our endless list of obligations?
 Turns out that many of those obligations are pretty trivial when a group of students is in your care, or when El Capitan is facing you in her million-year old glory.
 Or when ascending and descending a rocky trail with steep cliffs, wet rocks, and overflowing waterfalls, and where deep snow required vigilance in every step.
 Or when asked to walk by oneself across a meadow, during a “Spirit Walk”, through the middle of the valley, with Half Dome looming to the right and Yosemite Falls cascading to the left.
 Or when walking on a trail at night, with the only light available from the stars or a neighbor’s flashlight, and you need a friend to be near you.
 With so much to be aware of, sometimes you’re going to slip, so you had better think about Lesson 5.